snavaes/nlgids.london/md/carousel/carousel-6.en.md

-Went on a super fun cycle tour through London.
+Went on a super fun [cycle tour](/cycling#london) through London.
 You get the visit the less well known places.

-Recommended!!
+*Recommended*!

 *Josje Geurts*